juttevijverberg/hypencoder/README.md

     ...
 }
 ```

+#### Replications
+For an overview of the exact `IR` datasets used in the original paper and our reproduction, see `replication_commands.md` in this repository.

 #### Custom Q-Nets
 In the paper we only looked at simple linear q-nets but in theory any type of neural network can be used.
 The code in this repository is flexible enough to support any q-net whose only learnable parameters can be expressed as a set of matrices and vectors.
 This should include almost every neural network.